pharaox/artifact_trade/README.md

 * Round and ensure a minimum of the vanilla destroy price
 * If the artifact is unique, multiply by 3

 Actual trades are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.
 These prices are calculated by multiplying the base price by a factor depending on AI greed, and an additional factor of 1.4 for the ask price if the initiating party is the player.
-As a result, the player always buys at higher prices compared to the AI.
+As a result, the player always can never sell or destroy an artifact at a price higher than the one they bought it.
 This is done to prevent exploits, and to make it a bit more challenging for the player to use the trading system to their advantage.

 ### AI Willingness to Buy or Sell

 When buying artifacts, the AI acceptance is influenced by multiple factors.
 One of the most important is the artifact's QWA compared to that of the worst artifact of the same type owned by the buyer that would still be equipped.
 For example, for helmets this would be the best helmet, since only one helmet can be equipped, and for trinkets this would be the 4-th best, since 4 trinkets can be equipped.
 Note that all equippable and beneficial artifacts are evaluated, no matter if actually equipped or not.
-Other factors include the artifact's durability as percentage value, uniqueness, is the artifact equippable and beneficial to the buyer, unwanted, or cursed, buyer's claims or special relationship to the artifact (dynast and a dynasty banner, etc.), the artifact's price, and the buyer's wealth.
+Other factors include the artifact's durability as percentage value, its uniqueness, is it equippable and beneficial to the character, is it unwanted or cursed, the character's claims or special relationship to the artifact (dynast and a dynasty banner, etc.), the artifact's price, and the character's wealth.

 When selling artifacts, the AI acceptance is influenced by similar factors, but working in the opposite direction, with some minor differences.
 The artifact's QWA is compared to that of the best artifact of the same type owned by the seller that would not be equipped.
 For example, for helmets this would be the 2-nd best helmet owned by the seller, and for trinkets this would be the 5-th best trinket.